pimcore/demo-ecommerce/README.md

   $ composer require pimcore/demo-ecommerce --no-scripts
   ```

-* Install pimcore (via web or CLI installer) - it should now list this install profile as available
+* Install Pimcore (via web or CLI installer) - it should now list this install profile as available
 * Execute the following command to symlink any assets from bundles into your document root (you can omit the symlink and relative options if that fits your environment better):

 ```